 If you want the best of island beach life then fly into Larnaca and base yourself in Protaras.

 On your first day book yourself onto a boat trip from Fig Tree Bay to explore the eastern Blue Lagoon and snorkel in the beautiful water at Cavo Greco.
 Relax on the incredible Fig Tree Bay beaches in the afternoon.
+Don’t miss this amazing boat trip from Protaras.

 Head to the Protaras main strip in the evening for some authentic food or some lively music.

 On your second day, travel along the coast to Ayia Napa.
-Here you have the choice of trying out the great water park or if you prefer to relax, visit both Nissi Beach and Makronisos Beach.
+Here you have the choice of trying out the water park or if you prefer to relax, visit both Nissi Beach and Makronisos Beach.

 Take an ice-cold frappe (iced coffee) at one of the beach bars here.
 In the evening, head to the Ayia Napa strip to party like a local.